slamora/brackets-wiki/Running-Brackets-Unit-Tests.md

 You can try to run "All" tests from the "All" tab, but due to memory constraints, usually all of the tests don't pass.
 Here's a more reliable recipe:

-1. Switch to "Unit" tab and click "All" to run all tests
+1. Switch to "Unit" tab and click "All" to run all tests in this category.
-2. Switch to "Integration" tab and run "All"
+2. Switch to "Integration" tab and run "All".
-3. Close SpecRunner dialog, shutdown/restart Brackets, `Debug > Runs Tests`
+3. Close SpecRunner dialog, shutdown/restart Brackets, `Debug > Runs Tests`.
-4. Switch to "Live Preview" tab and run "All"
+4. Switch to "Live Preview" tab and run "All".
-5. Switch to "Performance" tab and run "All"
+5. Switch to "Performance" tab and run "All".
-6. Switch to Extensions" tab and run "All"
+6. Switch to Extensions" tab and run "All".

 If any tests fail, then try running only that suite of tests.
 If all tests for that suite pass, then that's OK -- this is most likely a timing problem.